billdodge/billdodgeautogroup/README.md

 3. If it does add comments or new details by clicking on issue / feature request

-4. If no matching issue / feature request exists click new issue
+4. If no matching issue / feature request exists click new issue or goto https://github.com/billdodge/billdodgeautogroup/issues/new
 ![New issue button](https://github.com/billdodge/billdodgeautogroup/raw/master/readme_image.png)

 5. Enter a title with issue / feature name